kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **NAT gateway** - AWS service allocating a public IP for private instances.
 It needs a public subnet + elastic IP.
 NAT is not highly available.

+**Security group** - a virtual firewall that can be attached to a particular instance.
+OSI L5.
+It can reference to the physical resources of AWS.

+**NACL** - network access control list.
+It's an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets (OSI L4)

+**Subnet** - isolated private network inside VPC.
+Each subnet belongs to AZ.

+**DHCP** - Dynamic Host Configuration Protocol. protocol that allows resources inside a network to auto configure IP addresses.
+It's a service that allows other services to obtain an IP address

 ## IAM (Identity and Access Management)

 IAM controls access to AWS services via policies that can be attached to users, groups and roles.
 IAM denies any permissions unless explicitly granted.